The measures being used to mitigate the social and economic impact of COVID-19

 - for residence permits of EU/EFTA and third-country national who are not employed, e.g. pensioner;

-- for family reunions with persons with a Swiss residence permit;
+- for family reunions or preparations of wedding with a person with a Swiss residence permit;

 - for foreign school pupils/students for studies with a duration of more than 90 days.